shivaninja/sampledff/COMMITS/COMMIT_3/README.md

 ## This Commit includes 3 things.
 ## 1. Building all the program logic to fill the skeleton code in stats.c file
-## 2. ALso declaring and defining the local variables in stat.c subroutine function
+## 2. Also declaring and defining the local variables in stat.c subroutine function
 ## 3. Calling all the subroutine function from main function.